 The PTKSA consists of the following:

-— PTK(11ba), where the PTK includes the KDK when WUR frame protection is negotiated
+— PTK(11ba), where the PTK includes the KDK only when any of the following is true:

+WUR frame protection is negotiated.

+dot11SecureLTFImplemented is true and the peer STA has advertised secure HE-LTF support capability in its RSNXE (see 9.4.2.240 (RSNXE)).

+Frame anonymization is negotiated (see 10.71 (Frame anonymization))(11bi).

 — Pairwise cipher suite selector(11ba), and when WUR frame protection is negotiated, the cipher suite selector 00-0F-AC:6 (BIP-CMAC-128) for individually addressed WUR Wake-up frames